Shelob9/cashier/UPGRADE.md

 PR: https://github.com/laravel/cashier/pull/685

 Internals in Cashier on how to properly format money values have been refactored.
-Cashier now makes use of the `moneyphp/money` library to format money values.
-Because of this refactor, the `useCurrencySymbol`, `usesCurrencySymbol`, `guessCurrencySymbol` methods, and the `$symbol` parameter on the `useCurrency` have been dropped.
+Cashier now makes use of the `moneyphp/money` library to format these values.
+Because of this refactor, the `useCurrencySymbol`, `usesCurrencySymbol`, `guessCurrencySymbol` methods, and the `$symbol` parameter on the `useCurrency` have been removed.

 The starting balance is now no longer subtracted from the subtotal of an invoice.

 All `raw` methods on the `Invoice` object now return integers instead of floats.
-These integers represent money values from cents.
+These integers represent money values starting from cents.

-The invoice PDF got a new layout.
+The invoice PDF also got a new layout.
 See an example in the above pull request.

 ### Subscriptions